+Columns Contents Explanation

-he card input file, the printer PG specifications sheet, and the 7 1 Multiply-divide special feature is in- stalled on the object machine. s Invoice Preparation report.
-RPG control card, is required.
-9 1 Modify-address feature is installed on object machine. s information about his data 11 1 The form of the RPG-generated output is an Autocoder-language symbolic deck.
-Explanation 12 blank Punch unit is 1402.
-Identifies the card.
+7 1 Multiply-divide special feature is in- stalled on the object machine.

+9 1 Modify-address feature is installed on object machine.

+11 1 The form of the RPG-generated output is an Autocoder-language symbolic deck.

+12 blank Punch unit is 1402.

 14-17 CARD Input file is in cards.
-An 8K machine is used to generate the object program.

 18 2 Printer size is 132.

-An 8K machine is used to execute the 19 N No punched card output. object program.
-20 N No disk storage output.
+19 N No punched card output.

+20 Ν No disk storage output.